csoeller/pyme-install-docs/Installing PYME with py3 on win10.md

 Just follow the [STEP 1 paragraph](http://python-microscopy.org/doc/Installation/InstallationWithAnaconda.html#step-1-installing-miniconda) at David's site.

+**Note**: When installing miniconda you generally have a choice between different installers for python 2 and python 3.
+From the [miniconda docs](https://docs.conda.io/en/latest/miniconda.html):

+*There are two variants of the installer: Miniconda is Python 2 based and Miniconda3 is Python 3 based.
+Note that the choice of which Miniconda is installed only affects the root environment.
+Regardless of which version of Miniconda you install, you can still install both Python 2.x and Python 3.x environments.*

+Bottom line: it really doesn't matter as we will build a separate environment for PYME.
+But if you are pondering we advise a miniconda3 install as Python 3.X is the now fully supported version and you may want to use your `base` environment to play with Python commands using a 3.x version to practice Python 3 syntax and conventions.

 #####  Step 2: Open an anaconda prompt

 Your start menu should contain an anaconda prompt command something like the one below: